 This fiber laser energy savings calculator has been developed to estimate electrical energy savings resulting from using a fiber laser in comparison with other laser types.
 The calculator shows the order of magnitude of potential savings over several years.

 The wall-plug efficiency values used in this calculator are typical values for a given laser type and average operating conditions.
 The actual WPE values for specific laser models will vary according to various factors such as pattern of laser usage and environmental conditions.
-As of 2015, YLS-ECO fiber laser has reached 48% WPE under typical operating conditions.
+As of 2017, YLS-ECO fiber laser has reached over 50% WPE under typical operating conditions.
 The industry leading WPE of other IPG lasers also continues to improve.